substratusai/kubeai/README.md

 EOF
 ```

-Notice how the deployment has 0 replicas.
-That's fine because Lingo
-will automatically scale the embedding model server from 0 to 1
-once there is an incoming HTTP request.
+All model deployments currently have 0 replicas.
+Lingo will scale the Deployment in response to the first HTTP request.

 By default, the proxy is only accessible within the Kubernetes cluster.
 To access it from your local machine, set up a port forward.